Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Introduction

 \section{Introduction}

-The ability to remove the influence of training samples from a learned model, often referred to as \textit{machine unlearning} \citep{bourtoule2021machine}, has become increasingly important.
+The ability to remove the influence of some training samples from a learned model, often referred to as \textit{machine unlearning} \citep{bourtoule2021machine}, has become increasingly important.
 Regulatory frameworks such as the ``right to be forgotten” in the General Data Protection Regulation (GDPR) by the European Union and growing concerns about sensitive or proprietary data have created demand for methods that allow models to forget without costly retraining from scratch.
-Recently, with the development of generative models such as diffusion models \citep{ho2020denoising}, unlearning the unsafe concept or memorization has been actively explored through training-free sampling \citep{kim2025training}, output filtering \citep{yoon2025safree}, and fine-tuning \citep{wang2025diffusionnpo}.
+Recently, with the development of diffusion models \citep{ho2020denoising}, unlearning the unsafe concept or memorization has been actively explored through finetuning \citep{wang2025diffusionnpo}, output filtering \citep{yoon2025safree}, and training-free sampling \citep{kim2025training, kim2026safetyguided}.

-In machine unlearning, we can consider two major scenarios: (a) Concept or class unlearning, which refers to preventing the generation of certain types of samples (categorized in a particular concept or class) \citep{fan2024salun}; and (b) Data unlearning, which focuses on removing individual samples.
-While extensive research has been conducted in the context of classification tasks, its extension to generative modelling, in particular when using diffusion models, remains underexplored \citep{alberti2025data}.
-Recent work on fine-tuning has begun to address this challenge with unlearning objectives such as gradient ascent, gradient importance sampling \citep{alberti2025data}, or preference optimization \citep{park2024direct}.
-However, these approaches typically unlearn the samples in the forget set at all diffusion time steps equally.
-We demonstrate that this uniform unlearning in all time steps results in artifacts: generated images become noisier and aesthetically degraded, while forgetting is neither complete nor precise, as shown in \Figref{fig:proposed_method}.
+In machine unlearning with generative models, two major objectives exist: (a) concept or class unlearning, which refers to preventing the generation of a particular concept or class in samples \citep{fan2024salun}, and (b) data unlearning, which focuses on removing individual samples rather than concepts.
+As noted by \citet{alberti2025data}, data unlearning is less studied than concept unlearning.
+Furthermore, removing a single individual while preserving the generation of similar outputs is more challenging than deleting the entire mode of similar examples.
+Finetuning-based unlearning methods, such as gradient ascent \citep{alberti2025data} or negative preference optimization \citep{wang2025diffusionnpo}, rely on loss maximization objectives.
+The generated images often become noisier and aesthetically degraded, while forgetting might not be complete nor precise, as shown in \Figref{fig:proposed_method}.